Banks' Asset Quality

 Hellenic Asset Protection Scheme (“Hercules” initiative)

-The Hellenic Asset Protection Scheme (renamed to “Hercules” scheme) was an HFSF strategic initiative, implemented by the Ministry of Finance, designed to assist banks in securitizing non-performing exposures (NPEs) and moving them out of their balance-sheets.
-Under the first phase of the Scheme (Hercules I), the four systemic banks have submitted requests for utilizing the Scheme in order to securitize €31.3 billion (gross book value) of NPEs with a view to releasing their potential for the financing of households and corporations.
+The Hellenic Asset Protection Scheme (renamed to “Hercules” scheme) was an HFSF strategic initiative, implemented by the Ministry of Finance, designed to assist banks in securitizing Νon Performing Loans (NPLs) and moving them out of their balance-sheets.
+Under the first phase of the Scheme (Hercules I), the four systemic banks have submitted requests for utilizing the Scheme in order to securitize €31.3 billion (gross book value) of NPLs with a view to releasing their potential for the financing of households and corporations.

 The immediate reduction of banks’ NPLs -at an affordable cost- coupled by the development of an active NPL market are among HFSF highest priorities.
 In this context, the Fund worked closely with all stakeholders involved in the task of NPL reduction, including Government Authorities, the Bank of Greece, the Single Supervisory Mechanism (SSM), Supranational Organizations, Investors, international banks and advisors, and the Greek systemic banks, in order to address the need for a systemic structural solution to address the reduction of NPLs.